+It is critical to choose the appropriate number of subjects used in for experiments.
+This number depends, among other factors, on the number of comparisons planned between MOS values, and the anticipated standard deviation in the subjective scores [b-Brunnström].
+The number to be used can estimated using power analysis and practically with [b-VQEGNumSubjTool].

 The sample size is the number of data points (participants) in a sample.
 The sample size selected for a study significantly impacts the quality of study results.
 The number of participants that is sufficient is variable depending on the experimental design of the study, the number of treatments and number of variables studied.
 Barring any requirements to maintain a specific statistical power for the experimental results, the following are some established rules of thumb.

+Pre-tests are preliminary evaluations that are run specifically to discover issues with the equipment or software that will be used to conduct the experiment, and to detect problems with the study design (see Clause 11.7).
+Pre-tests are also conducted detect to problems with the study design (e.g., study length, number of tasks performed, treatments order, randomization, study breaks, and distribution of MOSs).
+A typical pre-test would have at least four subjects.
+More complex experiments will require more subjects to verify all aspects of the experiment.

 At least 24 subjects must be used for experiments conducted in a controlled environment.
 This means that after subject screening, every stimulus must be rated by at least 24 subjects.

-At least 35 subjects must be used for experiments conducted in a public environment.
+At least 35 subjects must be used for experiments conducted in an uncontrolled environment.

-Fewer subjects may be used for pilot studies, to indicate trending.
+Fewer subjects may be used for pilot studies, to indicate trending or to explore modified protocols.
 Such studies must be clearly labelled as being pilot studies.
-The recommended number of subjects for a pilot study is 8–12 participants.
-The recommended number of subjects for pre-pilot testing is ≥24 participants.
+The recommended number of subjects for a pilot study is 15 subjects (as per Clause 6.3.1.5 of [ITU-R BT.500-14]).
+Pilot studies with less than 15 subjects are only recommended for studies with a limited scope (as per Clause 2.5 of [ITU-R BT.500-14]) or if the researcher can accept very high standard deviation of scores (SOS), as noted in Clause 8.1.1 and [b-Brunnström].
+For example, a pilot study with 6 to 9 subjects could be conducted as a preliminary step before conducting the main experiment with 24 subjects.

-For SAMVIQ and MUSHRA tests conducted in a controlled environment, the number of subjects that remain after the rejection process should not be less than 15, in order to have significant data for statistical analysis.
+For SAMVIQ tests conducted in a controlled environment, the number of subjects that remain after the rejection process should not be less than 15, in order to have significant data for statistical analysis.

 The number of subjects in an experiment can be reduced, if each subject scores each PVS multiple times.
-One rating from each of 24 subjects should yield approximately the same accuracy as three ratings from each of nine subjects.
-This technique would not be appropriate when the goal of the experiment is to characterize differences among subjects, see [b-Janowski].
+See the FOWR subject protocol in Clause 10.5.

 If the goal of the experiment is to analyse subject demographics or environmental factors or inter-laboratory differences, then the number of subjects needed must be increased dramatically (e.g., by a factor of 10).
+Crowdsourcing tests also need a dramatic increase of subjects because they are conducted in uncontrolled, heterogenous environments (see [b-Goswami]).

-9.2 Subject population
+10.2 Subject population